 In 2016, an Amazon Executive joined GS1’s board of governors, and they began to implement tighter policies and started undertaking some ‘house-cleaning’ to tidy up the Amazon database.
-Unfortunately, legacy barcode numbers are still used on Amazon that conflict with numbers that we own and sell.
+Unfortunately, legacy barcode numbers are still used on Amazon that conflict with our own and sell numbers.
 To avoid issues with this, we have implemented increasingly deep searching of the Amazon databases to find these fraudulent legacy numbers.
 We use the Amazon APIs, which have some success with current products, but unfortunately, these are limited in how deeply they search the Amazon databases.
 So our tech-gurus developed some sophisticated search software that goes far beyond the traditional Amazon search options.
-We use this software to deep search Amazon for all numbers before we sell them.
+We use this software to search Amazon for all numbers before selling them.
 If it finds any of these (historic fraudulent listings using our numbers), we delete the numbers and don’t sell them.
 This proprietary software is much more effective than Amazon’s APIs and searches far deeper than any other barcode seller.

 As mentioned above, there are thousands of products currently listed on Amazon using our barcodes.
 You can view some examples at: https://canadabarcodes.ca/products-on-amazon/.